osm-search/Nominatim/docs/customize/Tokenizers.md

 to OSM objects and the terms of an incoming query in order to make sure, they can be matched appropriately.

-Nominatim offers different tokenizer modules, which behave differently and have different configuration options.
-This sections describes the tokenizers and how they can be configured.
+Nominatim currently offers only one tokenizer module, the ICU tokenizer.
+This section describes the tokenizer and how it can be configured.

 !!! important
-    The use of a tokenizer is tied to a database installation.
+    The selection of tokenizer is tied to a database installation.
 You need to choose and configure the tokenizer before starting the initial import.
 Once the import is done, you cannot switch to another tokenizer anymore.
 Reconfiguring the chosen tokenizer is very limited as well.
 See the comments in each tokenizer